Sports

 Netherlands against ban

-In July, the Dutch anti-doping authority manifested its disagreement with the maintenance of this status prohibitive in relation to cannabis and cannabinoids, “In our opinion, cannabinoids should not be part of the anti-doping program”.
+In July, the Dutch anti-doping authority manifested your disagreement with the maintenance of this professional status ban on cannabis and cannabinoids, “In our opinion, cannabinoids should not form part of the anti-doping program”.

-In a similar way, the United States of America positioned itself, after of the loss of an athlete in 2021, Sha'Carri Richardson, due to a positive cannabis test.
-The White House and the US Anti-Doping Agency were the spokespersons for these claims, questioning whether the rules regarding cannabis should be maintained.
+Similarly, the United States of America, after of the loss of a 2021 athlete, Sha'Carri Richardson, due to a positive cannabis test.
+The White House and the American Anti-Doping Agency were the spokespersons for these claims, questioning whether the rules, with regard to cannabis, should be maintained.

 Although the president of the American Anti-Doping Agency (USADA) strongly criticizes WADA, the latter claims that no request has come from the US regarding the removal of cannabis from the list of prohibited substances.
 According to the Wall Street Journal (WSJ), the WADA spokesperson said that “to date, neither the US authorities nor the US Anti-Doping Agency have requested the removal of cannabis from the Prohibited Substances List”.

-USADA CEO Travis Tygart, who in the last year stated that “the rules regarding cannabis need to change” stated that “for nearly a decade, USADA has advocated that WADA change its approach to cannabis so that a positive test is not a violation unless it has been used intentionally to improve performance or endanger health or safety. of competitors”.
+USADA CEO Travis Tygart, who last year stated that “cannabis rules need to change” stated that “for nearly a decade, USADA has advocated for WADA to change its approach to cannabis so that a positive test is not a violation unless it was used intentionally to enhance performance or jeopardize health or safety. of competitors”.

 The spokesperson for the World Anti-Doping Agency emphasized that the list is provisional until the end of this month: “The draft Prohibited List for 2023 is being considered”.
 Also according to statements made to the WSJ, “the WADA Executive Committee will be asked to approve the final version of the List during its meeting on 23 September, with the List itself being published no later than 1 October, coming into force on 1 January. of 2023.”